 - Intermittent self-catheterisation may be carried out.

 - If there is obstruction due to prostatic hypertrophy (benign or malignant), this should be managed appropriately.
-Please refer to the separate articles Benign Prostatic Hyperplasia and Prostatic Carcinoma for more details.
+See separate Benign Prostatic Hyperplasia and Prostate Cancer articles.

 - Intermittent catheterisation or indwelling urethral or suprapubic catheterisation may be needed for some patients - eg, if there is persistent urinary retention leading to incontinence, if there is renal impairment or if there are symptomatic infections.